morriswong/morriswong/README.md

 And it also important to be able to communicate it at scale, so these are some of the tools that I use:
 - **Tableau** or anything equivalent to it , [viz](https://medium.com/@tuewithmorris/visualising-the-world-press-freedom-index-2020-with-tableau-a10790cd90ae) things out is what I like to do too
 - **Streamlit**, I liked the idea of an analytics app that can be build ground up, all just using python.
-Made an [app](https://github.com/morriswong/career-assistant) that helped me look at jobs
+Made an [app](https://github.com/morriswong/career-duck) that helped me look at jobs descriptions

 I actually started out programming at a full stack coding bootcamp, with Javascript we keep jumping [up](http://datjumper.surge.sh/)